IkigaiLabsETH/satoshis/GROK420.md

 # What's New: July 2024

 - **Enhanced Finnhub Integration (July 2024):** GROK420 now leverages the full power of Finnhub's free tier API with comprehensive equity research capabilities.
 The system includes 18+ new endpoints: financial statements (balance sheet, income, cash flow), technical indicators (RSI, candlestick data), social sentiment analysis, institutional ownership tracking, regulatory filings, executive compensation, and more.
 The equity research system provides professional-grade analysis with fundamental, technical, social, institutional, and regulatory factors, all within Finnhub's generous free tier limits.
 Features include parallel data fetching, intelligent error handling, and a modern React interface with comprehensive reporting.
+- **Elite Equity Research Framework (July 2024):** GROK420 now features an elite equity research framework that provides institutional-grade analysis using the professional standards of top-tier investment funds.
+This framework automatically applies the elite equity research methodology to any stock analysis request, delivering comprehensive reports with fundamental analysis, thesis validation, sector & macro view, catalyst watch, and investment summary sections.
+The system integrates seamlessly with the enhanced Finnhub data to provide professional-grade equity research that rivals paid services.
 - **Watchlist AI Predictions System (July 2024):** GROK420 now features a sophisticated AI-powered watchlist system that generates multi-timeframe market predictions using Grok 4.
 The system analyzes Bitcoin, altcoins, crypto stocks, and news data to predict which assets will outperform BTC over day, week, month, and year timeframes.
 Features include parallel processing for performance, intelligent caching (5-minute TTL), fallback mechanisms when Grok 4 fails, and a modern React frontend with real-time market state analysis.
 The system resolves 504 timeout issues through optimized API timeouts (30s for predictions, 10s for market state) and parallel data fetching.
 - **Satoshi API Integration Tests (July 2024):** All Satoshi API integration tests now pass flawlessly.
 Persona normalization is robust (handles snake_case, lower, etc.), and all error, timeout, and fallback responses are Bitcoin-first, narrative-driven, and always match brand/test regex.
 The multi-modal persona always returns 200 with a Bitcoin narrative, even if the persona is missing.
 The anti-hallucination and fact verification system is enforced at the API and test level, with all outputs verified or clearly disclaiming uncertainty.
 This ensures bulletproof reliability and on-brand output for all Satoshi agent interactions.
 - **Hallucination Prevention (July 2024):** Both Grok 4 and Satoshi AI now feature robust anti-hallucination systems.
 The system prompts enforce strict truthfulness, never allow made-up facts, and require live data for all claims.
 A new `verify_fact` tool is integrated into both systems, which checks any factual claim against live APIs and web search, returning a confidence level and explicit recommendations.
 All responses are now verified or clearly disclaim uncertainty.
 This eliminates hallucinations and ensures only accurate, source-backed information is provided across all AI interactions.